wp-plugins/somatic-framework/readme.txt

 == Changelog ==

+= 1.8.8 =
+* NEW: field type "button", outputs clicker buttons in the field row, can pass label and URL (or show a submit button)
+* audio shortcodes in fields now include ID of the attachment for more data than just the file src
+* radio field types now show emphasis on the selected radio label

 = 1.8.7 =
 * NEW: option field for TypeKit ID, sets up javascript for you
 * FIX: finally solved the issue with post titles and slugs not getting saved when custom post type doesn't "support" title